-“They did it to us four years ago when I was a freshman, so to do it to them (tonight) was kind of sweet revenge,” said Lapalme, referring to Campbell’s 1-0 win over Trinity in PKs in the 2018 state championship game.
+“They did it to us four years ago when I was a freshman, so to do it to them (tonight) was kind of sweet revenge,” said Lapalme, referring to Campbell’s 1-0 shootout win over Trinity in the 2018 state championship game.

-Lapalme, now the Pioneers’ team captain, scored the first of Trinity’s two penalty kick goals, with classmate Conor Bosworth notching the decisive second goal in PKs.
+Lapalme, now the Pioneers’ team captain, scored the first of Trinity’s two penalty-kick goals, while classmate Conor Bosworth notched the decisive second goal in PKs.

 “That’s what every goalie dreams of, saving the final PK (to win a championship),” said Reine.
 “It’s an amazing feeling.
 I’m still shaking.”

 Reine, a German exchange student, joined the team a few games into the regular season and provided an instant spark to a team that began it’s title defense stumbling to a 4-3 record out of the gate.

 “He was a (heck) of a gift,” said Lapalme of his keeper.
 “He came out of nowhere and was the hero of the team.”